inakiam/fractale/README.md

 #Documentation

+THIS DOCUMENTATION IS WRITTEN FOR A LATER VERSION.
+FRACTALE DOES NOT YET WORK.

 ##Writing a custom formula

 You can use the follwing variables:

 z, c, and p

-If you are multiplying, always type the "*" explicitly!
+If you are multiplying, always type the "\*" explicitly!
 Algebraic expression of coefficients is not *yet* supported.
 If you write 2(z) or 2z, it won't work.

 Typing "x" to multiply will *never* be supported.
 Typing 2xZ will cause an error.
-Type 2*Z
+Type 2\*Z

 Spaces are OK.
 The program can deal with them.

-If you want to write a power, "^" and "**" are supported. z**2 and z^2 wll both square z.
+If you want to write a power, "^" and "\*\*" are supported. z\*\*2 and z^2 wll both square z.

 Some extra functions are supporte:

-* The three main trig functions - sin, cos, tan - and their hyperbolic equivalents, as will as the inverse functions of all of those
+*The three main trig functions - sin, cos, tan - and their hyperbolic equivalents, as will as the inverse functions of all of those
-* Natural logartihm w/ log(number)
+*Natural logartihm w/ log(number)
-** Unnatural log via log(number,base)
-*exp and sqrt, if you want them
+**Unnatural log via log(number,base) - may cause accusations of blasphemy *exp and sqrt, if you want them
 *Some useful constants - pi, e,